 The questions vary from, “Can I stay in the U.S. after a visa overstay and marriage to a U.S. citizen?” to “What happens if my visa expires and I’m married?”
 These questions are concerned with obtaining a legal status in the United States despite a period of unlawful presence.

-Spouses of U.S. citizens do have special privileges in immigration and benefit from certain provisions in the law that are beneficial in cases where the intending immigrant has overstayed a visa.
-But it’s important to get a picture of the entire landscape.
+Spouses of U.S. citizens do have special immigration privileges.
+They benefit from certain provisions in the law that are favorable in cases where the intending immigrant has overstayed a visa.
+But it’s important Continue reading →